JRMurr/JRMurr.github.io/data/blog/build-a-db/part02.md

 # Feedback from part 1

 I got some very nice feedback from the [first part of this series](/blog/build-a-db/part01).
-The main suggestions where to use some different parsing libraries like [chumsky](https://docs.rs/chumsky/latest/chumsky/) or use an existing SQL parser like [sqlparser-rs](https://github.com/sqlparser-rs/sqlparser-rs).
+The main suggestions were to use some different parsing libraries like [chumsky](https://docs.rs/chumsky/latest/chumsky/) or use an existing SQL parser like [sqlparser-rs](https://github.com/sqlparser-rs/sqlparser-rs).

 `chumsky` looks like it handles a lot of the error handling logic I had to do myself while still being defined in rust (no extra language).
 If I had known of this before I would have used it.
 Might switch to it later on if our grammar gets more involved.
 Thanks [@hjvt@hachyderm.io](https://hachyderm.io/@hjvt/109620348134117972) for the recommendation!